MapStory/Learning/modules/module5.md

 +	Lesson 2 – Using Icons Commons for point Storylayers
 +	Lesson 3 – Adding StoryPins with Media

-Each lesson is planned to take about thirty minutes to complete.
-Combined, this module should take two hours to complete (assuming ten minute breaks between each Lesson).

 ## Lesson 1: Using Choropleth and Graduated styling for StoryLayers

 ##### Objective

-In this Lesson, students will learn to add Choropleth and Graduate styling to StoryLayers.
+In this Lesson, students will learn to add Choropleth and Graduated styling to StoryLayers.

 ### Lecture

 The StoryScape composer offers four different styling options: Simple, Unique, Choropleth and Graduated.
 In a previous Module we learned how to use Simple and Unique styling.

 Choropleth and Graduated styling are special because they cannot be used with just any StoryLayer.
 Choropleth and Graduated styling require that a StoryLayer have at least one attribute that is _numerical_, such as the number of students in a school, or the number of people injured in a conflict.
 Additionally, the numerical attribute should also be _ordinal_, meaning that bigger numbers should indicate more than lesser numbers.
 Numbers that serve simply to identify a feature are not ordinal.
-Choropleth and Graduated styling uses these numerical figures to generate different styling based on the levels the feature has on the numerical attribute.
+Choropleth and Graduated styling uses these ordinal numerical figures to generate different styling based on the levels the feature has on the numerical attribute.

 You can determine if a StoryLayer has numerical attributes by looking at the StoryLayer detail page on the Attributes tab.

 ##### Using Choropleth styling
 Choropleth styling assigns color _hue_ to a feature based on its level on a particular numerical attribute.
 A color ramp or gradient specifies the color hue different features in the StoryLayer receive.
-For example, a choropleth color gradient based on _red_ might assign lighter hues of red to features with lower magnitudes on the attriubte and darker hues of red for features with higher magnitudes on the attribute.
+For example, a choropleth color gradient based on _red_ might assign lighter hues of red to features with lower magnitudes on the attribute and darker hues of red for features with higher magnitudes on the attribute.

 Below we show a chapter from a StoryScape that depicts the numbers of civilians killed in the Syrian Civil War by governorate (a subnational unit in Syria).
 As the number of civilians killed in a governorate increases, the shade of red used to color the governorate becomes a darker red, or even a purple.

 ![](images/Screen Shot 2019-01-27 at 1.50.10 PM.jpg)\

-To use Choropleth styling when composing a StoryScape, first make sure you've added a StoryLayer to your StoryScape that has a numerical attribute.
+To use Choropleth styling when composing a StoryScape, first make sure you've added a StoryLayer to your StoryScape that has an ordinal numerical attribute.
 If you're not sure if a StoryLayer has a numerical attribute to use with Choropleth styling, you can exit composer and go to the StoryLayer's page and look at the table of its attributes.

 You can see below that the StoryLayer about Syrian governorates used in the example above has several attributes with numerical data.

 ![](images/Screen Shot 2019-01-27 at 1.58.09 PM.jpg)\